ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 DAY   , 2022-10-13, Thu  ,  18221.0,     28.2,    17.5,     -4.2,    6.7,      14.9,      1.03,      60, 51, 35, 60,      95, 95, 94, 95,        2,       2,      3
 ```

-If you look at the corresonding entries of monitor.csv:
+If you look at the corresponding entries of monitor.csv:
 ```
 2022-10-12 19:30:42+02:00, 5.124957, 51.68260, False, 85, 18192.8, 41, False, 0
 2022-10-13 06:00:42+02:00, 5.124957, 51.68260, False, 85, 18192.8, 41, False, 0